Updated: 2012-02-21 12:14 EST

 - Mark Koenig

-For people who are completely new or fairly new to contact improv, the Ontario Regional Contact Jam is offering a Very Basics Introduction to Contact Improvisation
+For people who are completely new or fairly new to Contact Improvisation, the Ontario Regional Contact Jam is offering a Beginner's Workshop Introduction to Contact Improvisation Fundamentals with Henry Wai: Friday, May 11 from 8pm to 10pm.

 Naomi Sparrow Has been dancing since she was a wee lass, in the Gatineau Hills.
 Early studies in yoga and modern dance, gave way to intensive explorations of technique and patterning.
 Starting with Bartenieff Fundamentals and Laban Analysis, she moved into voice and movement improvisation, moving/sounding/drawing practices, Body-Mind Centering®, Authentic Movement, and a passionate love of Contact Improvisation.